bytebase/bytebase.com-old/docs/features/sql-editor/share-sheet-with-teammates.md

 order: 30406
 ---

-# Share sheet with teammates
+# Share Sheet with Teammates

 Click the `Share` button on the upper right of the Editor to share SQL queries in the current tab with your teammates.